Skip to main content

 Also if you pay closer attention to the dockerfile layer above, you will see they are not meeting the production/security readiness for creating Dockerfiles.

-Its better to use multistage building and changing user ownership from root to node.
+It's better to use multistage building and change user ownership from root to node.

 Well, that's it, folks!
 I hope you find this piece insightful and helpful.